yak0/jsonrpc-boilerplate/README.md

 ```

 ## Methods
 There are 4 request methods as an example.
-If you going are to create one, you should implement your class with  _`MethodInterface`_ and you should define your method in *config.ts*
+If you are going to create another one, you should implement your class with  _`MethodInterface`_ and you should define your method in *config.ts*

 #### createEntry
 (_`CreateEntryMethod`_ - _`CreateEntryParams`_)